 - PSHE curriculum

-- Continued study of Citizenship, including the passport program.
+- Continued study of Citizenship.

+- Reflecting on the application of school values weekly in class.

 - Celebrating achievement, and recognising progress.

 - Circle time work.

 - Support and training for parents.

-- Links with the community.
+- Strong links with the wider community.

 4.1 The role of the class teacher